Stability of local quantum dissipative systems: Stability of open quantum systems

 \section{Stability of open quantum systems}

 In this work, we study stability of many-body Liouvillians.
 We consider dynamics generated by rapidly decaying interactions, where the notion of rapid decay is made precise in section~\ref{sec:notation}.
-Moreover, we restrict to Liouvillians whose local terms depend only on the subsystem on which they act, and thus are not redefined every time we consider larger systems.
+Moreover, in order to have a well-defined notion of scaling with system size, we restrict to Liouvillians whose local terms depend only on the subsystem on which they act, and thus are not redefined as we consider larger systems.
 We call such families of Liouvillians \emph{uniform}.

 Our main result shows that, under the above assumptions on the structure of the Liouvillian, logarithmic mixing time implies the desired stability in the dissipative setting.